 Below is an excerpt on how to set the stage for company growth, from Andrew J Sherman’s book “Raising Capital.”
-Andrew J. Sherman is a partner at Jones Day in the Washington, DC office (email@example.com) and focuses his practice on issues affecting business growth for companies at all stages, including developing strategies to leverage intellectual property and technology assets, as well as international corporate transactional and franchising matters.
+Andrew J. Sherman is a partner at Jones Day in the Washington, DC office ([email protected]) and focuses his practice on issues affecting business growth for companies at all stages, including developing strategies to leverage intellectual property and technology assets, as well as international corporate transactional and franchising matters.
 He has served as a legal and strategic advisor to dozens of Fortune 500 companies and hundreds of emerging growth companies.
-For more of his work, visit his page here
+For more of his work, visit his page here.

 Regardless of changes in tax laws and accounting regulations, leasing’s greatest appeal continues to be that it permits companies to acquire assets with very little or no down payment.
 Most rapidly growing companies desperately need the use, but not necessarily the ownership, of certain resources to fuel and maintain their growth.
 Therefore, leasing offers an alternative to ownership.
 Monthly lease payments are made in lieu of debt-service payments.

+Who Should Lease?
 Financing new equipment—from computers to phone systems to capital equipment—is a major issue for many business owners.
 You may want to consider leasing even if you do have the cash to purchase the assets you’ll need to grow your business.
 You may find that by leasing, you can regulate your cash flow more effectively because you have predictable, regular monthly installments, as opposed to a single lump-sum payment.
 Plus, leasing can help you avoid tying up lines of credit or money that you might want to use for another area of your business.

 Six Advantages and Disadvantages of Leasing